Breathtaking Belgian Ardennes

 Dinant and the Jardins d’Annevoie

-We spend the morning in Dinant, a pretty town that has become famous for both the imposing citadel perched high above the River Ourthe, and also for being the birthplace of Adolphe Sax, the inventor of the saxophone.
-The quirky (and free) ‘La Maison de Monsieur Sax’ is worth a quick visit, as is the cathedral with its onion-shaped dome.
-We then enjoy a 45-minute river cruise along the River Meuse, watching the stunning scenery including the Bayard rock, the Love island, the Bridge St John and the River Lesse.
+Drive to Dinant, birthplace of Adophe Sax, inventor of the saxophone.
+The quirky and free ‘La Maison de Monsieur Sax’ museum is worth a quick visit.
+See the imposing citadel overlooking the river and the cathedral with its onion-shaped dome.
+Continue on a 45-minute river cruise along the River Meuse, watching the stunning scenery including the Bayard rock, the Love island, the Bridge St John and the River Lesse.

-In the afternoon we visit the Jardins d’Annevoie.
+Visit the Jardins d’Annevoie.
 These truly magnificent 17th Century water gardens are full of ornamental lakes, fountains, water jets and cascades, all fed by gravity and without the use of any artificial power.
+The gardens are regarded as some of the best, not only in Belgium, but also in the whole of Europe.
 Each May, the gardens hosts a Venetian Carnival Festival, a truly remarkable spectacle featuring people parading in full Venetian Carnival costumes.
-The gardens are regarded as some of the best, not only in Belgium, but also in the whole of Europe.

 Day 4